kaw393939/jwt-web-security-part-2/README.md

 **Note** Put all the tests for this in [test_geography_project2.py](tests/test_geography_project2.py)

-Put your updated tests in [test_geography_project2.py](tests/test_geography_project2.py)

-### Project Options (Pick 2):
+### Project Options (Pick 2): (20 Points Each)  2 x 20 = 40

 1. Implement the token refresh for JWT as described in the previous unit, you will need to write tests for this
+2. Implement the token blacklist functionality with testing as described in the previous unit.
-2. Implement and test the pager functionality i.e. breaking down a list of records into separate pages as described here [Smorset Pager](https://flask-smorest.readthedocs.io/en/latest/pagination.html).
+3. Implement and test the pagination functionality i.e. breaking down a list of records into separate pages as described here [Smorset Pager](https://flask-smorest.readthedocs.io/en/latest/pagination.html).
 You will need to write tests to prove the pager works and research this feature.
-3. You can add a new blueprint for your own data, but don't remove geography, so that those tests pass
+4. You can add a new blueprint for your own data, but don't remove geography, so that the geography tests pass
-4. You can try to implement Hypermedia as the Engine of Application State (HATEOAS) on the response object by changing the schema to use flask [marshmellow jsonAPI](https://marshmallow-jsonapi.readthedocs.io/en/latest/)
+5. You can try to implement Hypermedia as the Engine of Application State (HATEOAS) on the response object by changing the schema to use flask [marshmellow jsonAPI](https://marshmallow-jsonapi.readthedocs.io/en/latest/)
+6. Add Alembic Migrations

+**Total Points:  60 + 40 = 100**

 **Note On Submission** Put the tests for the two options you select in [test_option_you_pick_one.py](tests/test_option_you_pick_one.py)